mejasonatkinson/main/README.md

 ## Playgrounds

-What do I mean by playground?
-A playground is a safe place to test and try things out.
-Either from my own ideas or from courses, I am taking on the topic.
+What do I mean by playgrounds?

+A playground is a safe place to test and try new things, either from my own ideas or from courses I am taking on the topic.

-All the playground Repos, follow the same naming structure: `playground-[topic]` they also all contain a formated readme.md file which acts as a index to the playground and is also structured:
+All the playground Repos, follow the same naming structure: `playground-[topic]` they also all contain a formated readme.md file which acts as an index to the playground and is also structured:

 ````
 # Playground for [topic]